agrc/gis.utah.gov/_posts/2022-07-27-introducing-masquerade.md

 #### Batch Geocoding

 Once Masquerade has been added as a locator to your project, you can also use it as an input address locator with the [Geocode Addresses geoprocessing tool](https://pro.arcgis.com/en/pro-app/latest/tool-reference/geocoding/geocode-addresses.htm) for batch geocoding of address data.
-This makes Masquerade an easier alternative to the [Geocoding Toolbox](https://github.com/agrc/geocoding-toolbox).

 ### Web AppBuilder/Experience Builder
 {: .text-left}